 - Graphic Designers, Occupational Outlook Handbook 2016, Bureau of Labor Statistics, http://www.bls.gov/ooh/Arts-and-Design/Graphic-designers.htm

 The many options for learning about graphic design include associate, bachelor's and master's degree programs in graphic design.
 Some PhD programs exist, although they are less common.
+If you are currently working or have family obligations that keep you from a full-time campus program, you can still earn an online graphic design degree.
+Make sure to enroll in an accredited program and one that is designed to give you a good balance of theory and hands-on experience.
+Studies could include web design, photography, typography, illustration or studio art.
+Design professionals usually rely on computer software applications, so your education program will typically blend art and technology.
 Related majors include digital arts, commercial design and advertising art.
-Studies could include web design, photography, typography, illustration or studio art.
-Design professionals rely on computer software applications, so training typically blends art and technology.

 How much do graphic designers make?